AnastasiaDoi/Yocto-record/README.md

 * Install Python (with option to declare path)
 * Copy content of the directory \YoctoLib.python.XXXX\Source\ (yocto_api.py and other yocto_XXX.py files)
-* to ~\Python3.3\Lib\ directory were Python was installed
+to ~\Python3.3\Lib\ directory were Python was installed

 ## Starting the program

 * Put Meteo+TC.py on any directory, where the datafiles will be stored
 * Open command prompt in this directory (Windows user: shift+right click in Explorer)
 * Type Meteo+TC.py
-* Names of the recognized modules should appear
+=> Names of the recognized module(s) should appear
-* Date, time, temperatures, pressure & humidity should be displayed every second
+=> Date, time, temperatures, pressure & humidity should be displayed every second
 * Same data will be saved in text file in column
 * Name of the text file will be Date-time-modules-types.txt
-* for example: 2013-08-18-08-12-21-Thermo-Meteo.txt
+=> for example: 2013-08-18-08-12-21-Thermo-Meteo.txt
 * Optional: Type Meteo+TC.py name => will append a name to the data file
-* for example: 2013-08-18-08-12-21-Thermo-Meteo-name.txt
+=> for example: 2013-08-18-08-12-21-Thermo-Meteo-name.txt

 ## Data file example